 The mood gauge is the mechanical spine of Fishbowl.
 Displayed at the top of the screen, it rises and falls based on every choice you make during the day.
 Brushing your teeth, showering, and making coffee all push it upward.
 Scrolling your phone on the couch or binge-watching TV drags it back down.

 Here's where it gets specific: once you interact with a low-mood activity like the phone or tablet on the couch, you cannot back out of it unless your mood is already high enough.
-As documented in Smashpad's review, every activity is essentially a yes-or-no gate, with some including a simple quicktime event to give the feeling of agency.
+Every activity is essentially a yes-or-no gate, with some including a simple quicktime event to give the feeling of agency.
 The system is a surprisingly accurate model of how depression and inertia actually work.

 Some activities are locked entirely at the start of the game.
 Alo simply isn't in the headspace for them yet.
 The bubble bath, for example, is unavailable early on due to a plumbing issue that only gets resolved once you've built a relationship with your landlord.
 Progress is tied to relationships, not just mood numbers.